HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 ## 3. Specific requirements

-20 pages outlining the requirements of the system.
-You should apportion these pages across the following subsections to focus on the most important parts of your product.

 ### 3.1 External interfaces

 #### Computer Peripherals

-OpenRocket is a Java executable and so runs on all desktop systems that support Java, including Windows, MacOS, and most Linux distributions.
-The interface for OpenRocket, and thus our extension, is a standard desktop environment.
+OpenRocket is a Java executable.
+Our software builds on OpenRocket, using it as a library, and therefore will also be a Java executable.
+This means it will run on all desktop systems that support Java, including Windows, MacOS, and most Linux distributions.
+The interface for OpenRocket, and thus our software, is a standard desktop environment.
 The individual interfaces for this environment are subject to a large variation in specifications.
 The interfaces are:

 - **Monitor**: At least standard definition, likely high definition or above.
 - **Keyboard**: Likely QWERTY, could be other layouts.
 We will only be designing for keyboards that use the Latin Alphabet.
 - **Mouse**: Specification for the mouse is irrelevant as long as it provides two axes of movement.

+These peripherals, along with the computer itself, are needed to run the software.
+The keyboard and mouse are needed to interact with the GUI (entering values into the simulation and importing data).
+The monitor is needed to view the results of the simulation, as the results are displayed graphically.

 #### Rocket Model File

-Rocket model file (.ork)
+A rocket model file (.ork) is needed to import the rocket's hardware into our simulation software, to correctly and accurately simulate the rocket's behaviour.
+The .ork file can be created through OpenRocket, which has the tools to build a digital model of the rocket being used.
+This .ork will then be imported into our software within the configuration stage of the program.
+This will give the simulation all of the applicable rocket hardware info, such as the motor type and the speed the rocket can reach.

 #### Mission Control Data